danishq/note-app/README.md

 A simple full-stack notes application built with Spring Boot for the backend (REST API) and vanilla HTML, CSS, and JavaScript for the frontend.
 This application allows users to register, log in, and perform CRUD (Create, Read, Update, Delete) operations on their personal notes.

 **Disclaimer:** This project is developed primarily for educational purposes, focusing on demonstrating fundamental concepts of Spring Boot, Spring Security, Spring Data JPA (Hibernate), and RESTful API design, along with basic frontend interaction (CRUD operations).
-It is not intended for production use as a secure or fully-featured note-taking application.
+It is not intended for production use as a secure or fully-featured note-taking application. curl -X POST -H "Content-Type: application/json" -d "{\"username\":\"user123\", \"password\":\"123\"}" http://localhost:8080/api/auth/register [ first create a user and password for signin, when running it for the first time it asks for user and password in a windows prompt with not option of registration.
+You can create a user and password by running this command after you successfully run the project with command ./mvnw spring-boot:run in the directorly where pom.xml is located. ]

 ## Table of Contents